rooseveltframework/roosevelt/README.md

   - `symlinkToPublic`: *[Boolean]* When enabled Roosevelt will automatically add your JS directory to the `staticsSymlinksToPublic` param.

     - Note: If the compiler is enabled `output` will be symlinked.
-If not,  `sourceDir` will be symlinked.
+If not,  `sourcePath` will be symlinked.

   - `bundler`: Params related to bundling JS with [browserify](http://browserify.org):

     - Note: Use of browserify in Roosevelt is optional.
 If no bundles are defined here, the browserify step will be skipped.

-    - `bundles`: *[Array]* Declare one or more source JS files in your `sourceDir` to be browserify bundles via its [bundle method](https://github.com/substack/node-browserify#browserifyfiles--opts).
+    - `bundles`: *[Array]* Declare one or more source JS files in your `sourcePath` to be browserify bundles via its [bundle method](https://github.com/substack/node-browserify#browserifyfiles--opts).

       - `env`: *[String]* Bundle only in `dev` or `prod` mode.
 Omitting `env` will result in bundling in both modes.
       - `params`: *[Object]* The [browserify params](https://github.com/browserify/browserify#methods) to send to browserify.
 If it is not set, these default params will be sent: `{"paths": <your jsPath>}`.